Aswin-Stanly/sme-financial-health-ai/README.md

 Tech Stack
 Frontend:

-React
+- React

-HTML, CSS, JavaScript
+- HTML, CSS, JavaScript

-Deployed on Vercel
+- Deployed on Vercel

 Backend:

-Python
+- Python

-FastAPI
+- FastAPI

-Pandas
+- Pandas

-REST APIs
+- REST APIs

-Deployed on Render
+- Deployed on Render

 AI / ML:

-OpenAI GPT (LLM)
+- OpenAI GPT (LLM)

-Prompt Engineering
+- Prompt Engineering

-NLP-based insight generation
+- NLP-based insight generation

-Project Architecture:
-financial-health-ai/
-│
-├── backend/
-│   ├── main.py          # FastAPI app & API endpoints
-│   ├── analysis.py      # Financial metric calculations
-│   ├── ai_insights.py   # LLM integration & prompt engineering
-│   └── requirements.txt
-│
-├── frontend/
-│   ├── src/
-│   ├── public/
-│   └── package.json
-│
-└── README.md

 How It Works:

-User uploads a financial CSV file via the React frontend
+- User uploads a financial CSV file via the React frontend

-Frontend sends the file to the backend using a REST API
+- Frontend sends the file to the backend using a REST API

-Backend processes the data using Pandas
+- Backend processes the data using Pandas

-Financial metrics and health score are calculated
+- Financial metrics and health score are calculated

-Metrics are passed to an LLM using a structured prompt
+- Metrics are passed to an LLM using a structured prompt

-AI-generated insights are returned and displayed on the UI
+- AI-generated insights are returned and displayed on the UI

 Environment Variables: